goodrobots/devFrame/docs/_docs/start.md

 ### Budget Requirements
 - Do you already have stuff?
 Reduce, reuse, recycle.
 - Broke?
 Smaller is usually cheaper.
-- Going to use for business?
+- Going to use for...?
 Align your goals and avoid bright shiny objects unless they meet said goals.

 ### Logistics Requirements
 - Do you already have stuff?
 Reduce, reuse, recycle.